NHOrus/srwq-compilation/episode-17.md

 Aquija mutters something that her translator fails to translate.
 Vat Tran ignores her.

 Ryuune looks thoughtful for a moment.
-"I....I'll have to talk it over with the others."
+"I...
+I'll have to talk it over with the others."
 Couch Sun 14 Feb 2010 21:12:38 No.4530085 Report
 Quoted By: >>4530130
 >>4529895